Electric vehicle novated lease

 The rebate currently does not apply for any vehicles procured under a novated leasing agreement.
 However, EVs procured under a novated lease in NSW are still exempt from FBT.

 Reduce your taxable income and sidestep taxes on your new car and its running costs.
-With a novated lease, you roll all car costs into one, making managing your money easier.
+With a novated lease, you roll all EV costs into one, making managing your money easier.

 Leasing a car is smart and straightforward. and all about maximising your dollars.
 Ready to drive your savings further?
 Let Easi guide the way - try our EV novated lease calculator below!